StrykerDG/StrykerDG.FarmForge/StrykerDG.FarmForge.Documentation/docs/farmforge/features.md

 ---

 ## Current
-- User, Location, and Crop Management
+- Manage Users, Locations, Crops, Suppliers, and Inventory
+- Create units and conversions to manipulate inventory
 - Suport for SQLite and SQL

 ## Planned
 - IoT integration
+- Customer management